EngGhaith/gds2palace_ihp_sg13g2/more_examples/inductor_synthesis/README.md

 Acticate the Python venv where you can run gds2palace models. gds2palace must be installed as a Python module: pip install gds2palace.
 The Palace solver must be available and you must be able to run gds2palace models.
 If you are not familar with gds2palace, go to the gds2palace documentation [here](https://github.com/VolkerMuehlhaus/gds2palace_ihp_sg13g2).

-In the `synthesize_inductor_v11.py` script, set your target L value and target frequency, and adjust the search range for w,s and number of turns.
+In the `synthesize_inductor_v11.py` script, set your target L value and target frequency, and adjust the search range for w,s and number of turns (valid range: 1 to 3 turns).
 Then just run the Python script.

 ## Change history